ome/omero_search_engine/docs/configuration/configuration_installtion.rst

     * add_resourse_data_to_es_index: Insert the data to the ELasticsearch index; the data can be in a single file (CSV format) or multiple files.

 * The names and values have been cashed from the database (key-value pairs) in hd5f files.
-    * These cashed data is available to the user through URLs
+    * These cashed data is available to the user through URLs as it is described in the user manual.